kevin-nguyen2k11/connect4/README.md

 ## Demonstration

 demo.ipynb is a Jupyter Notebook where you can try playing against a trained model as well as see its calculated move probabilities.
-A pre-trained model has been included in models/best.
-Note that the model will be slower than during actual self-play as this notebook does not use the C++ tree search code, instead it is written in Python so that we can easily examine each step of the tree search.
+A pre-trained model has been included in models/demo.
+Note that the model will be slower than during actual self-play as this notebook does not use the C++ tree search code, instead it is written in Python so we can easily examine each step of the tree search.

 ```bash
 jupyter notebook demo.ipynb